rexecoder125/REXE-v151-ELITE/README.md

 # ⚡ About

-**REXE v151 ELITE** হলো একটি advanced toolkit যা Termux terminal কে Kali Linux style hacker environment এ convert করে।
+**REXE v151 ELITE** is an advanced toolkit designed to transform the Termux terminal into a powerful Kali Linux-style hacker environment inspired by Kali Linux, featuring custom prompts, hacker banners, useful tools, and automation scripts.

 Features: